aftersound/weave/dev-support/documents/how-to-develop-components-extending-dataclient-core.md

+# How to develop component extending Weave dataclient core

-# About Weave Data Client Extension Point
+## About Weave Data Client Extension Point

 Weave data client extension point allows new database/data storage to be supported.
 - Weave Data Client Extension Point is defined as {Endpoint, DataClientFactory, DataClient}.
 - Its applicable scopes include both service and batch, which means a component implements this extension point can be